Education & Outreach - Expanding Aquaculture Literacy

 Classroom visits & shoreside tours

-This year, MVSG continues to work with schools and libraries.
-If you are interested in a classroom visit or a a fieldtrip to one of our hatcheries, please reach out to our Education Manager.
+This year, MVSG continues to work with schools, libraries, and camps.
+If you are interested in a classroom visit or a fieldtrip to one of our hatcheries, please reach out to our Education Manager.

 In 2023, MVSG rekindled a focus on education, reaching over 700 students Pre K- Grade 12 to host demonstrations and share facts about water quality, shellfish benefits, salt marsh ecosystems, and the world of science.

-For the first time in over 20 years, we host school kids and tours at the John T. Hughes Research Station to build shoreside aquariums, peek inside our greenhouse hatchery & walk the Brush Pond Marsh with our Marine Biologists.
+After a 20 year hiatus, we started hosting school groups at the John T. Hughes Research Station to build shoreside aquariums, peek inside our greenhouse hatchery & walk the Brush Pond Marsh with our Marine Biologists.
+This set up has been bringing kids back into the hatchery since spring of 2023.
+Each year we are adding new stations like an accessible touch tank and activity center in 2025.

 Community outreach

 With original funding from the Edey Foundation in 2023 to build education toolkits, MVSG has been able to diversify how we represent ourselves in the community.
-We work with individuals, other conservation organizations on Island, community members & libraries to teach people how to shuck, how to clam, how to restore eelgrass, and why we work so hard to “bivalvify” the waters around Martha’s Vineyard.
+We work with individuals, other conservation organizations, community members & libraries to teach people how to shuck, how to clam, how to restore eelgrass, and why we work so hard to “bivalvify” the waters around Martha’s Vineyard.